kristinbrewer/portfolio/README.md

 Webpage portfolio

 ## Description
-This is a bootcamp webapge design challenge that has provided example code that I based my code off of to create a portfolio-style webpage that included links to external pages of About Me, Work, Contact and Resume.
-This includes a photo and short biography.
+This is a bootcamp webapge design challenge that has provided example code from which I based my code to create a portfolio-style webpage.
+This webpage includes links to page sections of About Me, Work, and Contact.
+There are place holders for future external links for Resume and projects.
+This includes a photo, short biography, project place holders and contact section.

 ## Mockup